raspberrypilearning/Year8-RelevanceTraining-Part3-GBICi4/en/step_2.md

 --- task ---

 Now practise modifying and developing your skills in App Lab using [Sessions 7](https://ncce.io/LZPVu7){:target="_blank"} and [Session 8](https://ncce.io/sWbgon){:target="_blank"} as a reference.
-Begin with the Teacher Slides and Student Worksheets using the Lesson Primer and Lesson Plan when required.
+Begin with the Teacher Slides and Student Worksheets in each lesson, using the Lesson Primer and Lesson Plan when required.

 Continuing to program in App Lab will help you develop your subject-knowledge as well as your confidence in delivering live demonstrations in class.
-You will also have experienced the sessions from the pupils' perspective which will help when giving support to them in the sessions.
+You will also have experienced the sessions from the students' perspective which will help when giving students support in the sessions.

 --- /task ---